taninrahman21/map-osm/readme.txt

 == Frequently Asked Questions ==

-= Is Hello Block free? =
+= Is Map OSM Block free? =

-Yes, Hello Block is a free Gutenberg block plugin.
+Yes, Map OSM Block  is a free Gutenberg block plugin.

 = Does it work with any WordPress theme? =